Joannarama/pp2-hangman/README.md

 https://docs.python.org/3/library/random.html

-The purpose for this project was to randomly choose the word for the game from game_data.py using the random.choice function.
+The purpose of this for this project was to randomly choose the word for the game from game_data.py using the random.choice function.

+# ***Other separation of concerns***

+The game data, i.e. the lists of 'secret' words and the hangman stages graphics, were quite long and took up a lot of space.
+As such, these were moved to their own file, game_data.py.

+# **Testing**
+This project was tested iteratively throughout the build in the following ways.

+* Testing the code in small chunks in the VS terminal to ensure that it was working as expected
+* Testing the game once deployed to Heroku and in subsequent deployments by playing it using the different functionality to test expected outcomes.
+* Testing the user inputs thoroughly.
+Negative testing to ensure errors and notifications work as expected.

+***PEP8 testing***
+I checked the code in the PEP8 vaildator.
+The following errors were returned

+* word.py - corrected trailing white space.
+* run.py - no errors
+* hangman.py
+  - Error: Line 29, line too long
+  - Fix: did not amend as code read poorly broken over 2 lines and game not affected
+* game_data.py
+  - Error: blank line at end of file
+  - Fix: deleted blank line

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)